-Lastly, if we make a mistake or an error or upset someone, we will usually attribute it to the context or situational factors rather than seeing it as something to do with our character (e.g. “I didn’t wash the dishes because I was running late for work”), whereas when others make a mistake or upset us, we often attribute it to a personality characteristic or an unchangeable flaw (e.g. “you didn’t wash the dishes because you are lazy and disrespectful”).
-What happens next is that we usually criticize their character, which they rightly become defensive over, and they try to explain the context, which we tell them is just an excuse.
-When our character is being criticized, the opposite happens, and we wonder how they can be so cruel and unforgiving (making further judgments about their character and personality).
+Lastly, if we make a mistake or an error or upset someone, we will usually attribute it to the context or situational factors rather than seeing it as something to do with our character (e.g. “I didn’t wash the dishes because I was running late for work”).
+Conversely, When others make a mistake or upset us, we often attribute it to a personality characteristic or an unchangeable flaw (e.g. “you didn’t wash the dishes because you are lazy and disrespectful”).
+What happens next is that we usually criticise their character, which they rightly become defensive over, and they try to explain the context, which we tell them is just an excuse.
+When our character is being criticised, the opposite happens, and we wonder how they can be so cruel and unforgiving (making further judgments about their character and personality).
 It’s no wonder that relationships are so tricky!

 What can we do?

 Rather than assume the intent of others based on how they made us feel, it is much better to try and understand their perspective first and show this understanding through the skills of active listening, including:

 - clarifying: asking for more information on what they were talking about

 - paraphrasing: repeating back what was said to you in another way

 - reflecting: showing that you understand how they felt